exlskills/course-sql-introduction/00_SQL/03_Relational Databases/03_Selecting Data/index.md

 The `select` statement is used to query the database and retrieve data that matches what you're looking for and specify within your code!

-The format can be shown below:
+The format can be shown below: TEST

 ```sql
  SELECT "column1"